kasem-sm/SlimeKT/README.md

 There is no special rules for contributing your expertise and making the open source community more powerful.
 Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
 Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

-* Special thanks to our contributors
+* Special thanks to our contributors:
   - Be the first one here 😎

 ## Articles related to this project